iturner72/book-notes/the_crypto_story.md

         + 3. Worth a shot, no?
     + This is so easy, there's 4 lines of code in the Ethereum white paper for "implementing a token system" on Ethereum.
+    + ERC-20, a token standard which lives on the Ethereum blockchain.
+One essential property of an ERC-20 token is that it's fungible - like dolars, or Bitcoin, or Ether.
+    + ERC-721, a token standard for non-fungible tokens or NFTs.
+            + The ERC-721 introduces a standard for NFT, in other words, this type of Token is unique and can have different value than another Token from the same Smart Contract, maybe due to its age, rarity or even something else like its visual.
+Wait, visual?
+            + Yes!
+All NFTs have a [numerical] variable called tokenId, so for any ERC-721 Contract, the pair contract address, [numerical] tokenId must be globally unique.
+That said, a dapp can have a "converter" that uses the tokenId as input and outputs an image of something cool, like zombies, weapoons, skills or amazing kitties!
+* v.
+An ICO
+    + Here's another important difference between Ethereum and Bitcoin.
+Bitcoin never raised money; Ethereum did.
+You can think of Bitcoin as more of less the open-source passion product of one anonymous guy who really likes cryptography.
+    + In July 2014 they sold Ether "at the price of 1000-2000 ether per BTC, a mechanism intended to fund the Ethereum organization and pay for development," according to Ethereum's white paper.
+In all, they sold about 60 million Ether for about $18.3 million, all before the technology itself went live.
+Today that's worth billions of dollars.
+    + There was a 2017 ICO boom which a lot of projects raised a lot of money by selling tokens that never turned out to be useful.
+* vi.
+Other chains
+    + Layers, trilemmas
+        + The basic ideas of Ethereum - a distributed computer, smart contracts, dapps, new tokens, etc. - caught on broadly within crypto.
+Ether is now the second-biggest cryptocurrency. (well behind Bitcoin, well ahead of everything else).
+        + Buit it has a lot of competition: If you;re building smart contracts, there are a lot of other blockchains where you can run them,
+            including: BNB Chain, Solana, Avalanche, Cardano, Tezos, Polkadot, Algorand, Tron, and Terra 2.0 (Terra 1.0 blew itself up, oops.)
+        + These platforms, like Bitcoin and Ethereum, are called "Layer 1 blockchains," meaning they're entirely separate from on another;
+            each Layer 1 blockchain maintains its own ledger.
+They compete with one another much like other tech platforms do, arguing that they offer better performance, a better environment for developers, a different programming style, better tools.
+        + The blockchain trilemma: Blockchains want to be scalable, decentralized, and secure.
+But you can only choose 2 out of those 3.
+        + Bitcoin and Ethereum chose decentralization and security, which makes them fairly slow computers.
+Other blockchains are faster but more centralized.
+        + Layer 2 systems are used for scaling a Layer 1.
+Bitcoin has the Lightning Network, a Layer 2 payment system that basically lets people on the Bitcoin blockchain set up payments to each other without running all of them through the blockchain.
+This makes the payments faster and cheaper, and they periodically settle on the blockchain for security.
+    + Bridges, wrapping
+        + Some people in crypto are faithful to a single blockchain: They are Bitcoin maximalists, or Ethereum or Avalanche or Solana loyalists.
+        + ...sometimes you will want to own the token of one blockchain on another blockchain.
+This comes up a lot in decentralized finance, or DeFi, the system of crypto exchanges and financial products that live on blockchains.
+        + Bridge, a bridge is generally a smart contract on one blockchaine, a smart contract on another blockchain, and some sort of trusted computer program that sits between them and passes messages.
+        + If you want to swap some Ether for SOL, you find a bridge.
+You send your Ether to the bridge's smart contract in Ethereum, which locks it up: As far as the Ethereum blockchain is concerned, your Ether belongs to the bridge now.
+The bridge's off-chain computer program sees this and alerts its Solana smart contract, which gives you the equivalent of the Ether on the Solana blockchain.
+        + Bridges are notorious sites of rist in crypto...
+An actual big Solana/Ethereum bridge is called Wormhole; it was hacked this year for about $320 million of wETH.

+## C A Slow Database
+* Here's a slightly different generalization of Bitcoin:
+    + 1. Look, you've built a distributed *database*.
+    + 2. This database has some fascinating properties.
+It's distributed, decentralized, secure, trustless, and permissionless.
+    + 3. Your database happens to track the ownership of electronic coins.
+    + 4. What if we built a database like that to track the ownership of *other* things?
+* i.
+Map and territory
+    + People are always talking about moving real estate registries or cargo manifests or carbon emissions onto the blockchain.
+This is appealing because, as a database, the blockchain has some nice properties.
+The important public blockchains such as Bitcoin and Ethereum are secure, open, and permissionless.
+Anyone can prove they own a Bitcoin, and that ownership can't be reversed arbitrarily.

 # III The Crypto Financial System